Online Update of Safety Assurances Using Confidence-Based Predictions: Case Studies

 \subsection{U-turn}

 The first case study examined dealt with a human driver executing a U-turn at an intersection.
-In this scenario, the ego vehicle is approaching the intersection at a speed of 26 m/s.
-The human vehicle begins at rest in the rightmost lane and slowly starts to execute a U-turn maneuver.
+Here, the ego vehicle is approaching the intersection at a speed of 21 m/s while the human vehicle begins at rest in the rightmost lane and slowly begins a U-turn maneuver.

 Figure \ref{fig:uturn} shows the difference in behavior when using confidence-based predictions versus trusting the raw Trajectron++ predictions.
-The belief evolution for the entire time horizon of the scenario is shown in Figure \ref{fig:belief}.
-Here, as the human vehicle begins the U-turn from rest, Trajectron++ makes incorrect predictions that it will continue to stay in place or move straight very slowly.
-Whereas, actually, the human vehicle turns much faster towards the left; consequently, the model confidence falls.
-However, as more of the maneuver is completed, Trajectron++ makes more accurate predictions and model confidence improves.
+The belief evolution for the entire time horizon of the scenario is shown in Figure \ref{fig:uturnBel} with $\beta_{low}$ = 0.075.
+Here, as the human vehicle begins the U-turn from rest, Trajectron++ makes incorrect predictions the human will remain at rest/proceed slowly.
+In actuality, the human vehicle turns quickly towards the left; consequently, the model confidence falls.
+However, as more of the maneuver is completed, Trajectron++ generates more accurate predictions and model confidence improves.

-Notably, the confidence-based predictions enable the ego vehicle to detect a potential collision 39 m away from the stop line and stop safely with a deceleration of -8.6 m/s$^2$ over 3 seconds.
-In contrast, when the ego vehicle does not take into account model confidence, it fails to detect potential collision until it is 26 m away from the stop line.
-The ego vehicle tries to stop by applying the maximal deceleration of -10 m/$s^2$ for 2.6 seconds.
+Notably, the confidence-based predictions enable the ego vehicle to detect a potential collision 52.46 m away from the stop line and stop safely with a deceleration of -4.2 m/s$^2$ over 4.9 seconds.
+In contrast, when the ego vehicle does not take into account model confidence, it fails to detect potential collision until it is 10.49 m away from the stop line.
+The ego vehicle tries to stop by applying the maximal deceleration of -10 m/$s^2$ for 2.1 seconds.
 Despite its best efforts, the ego vehicle ends up stopping in the middle of the intersection and colliding with the human.